xenioushk/Ultimate-Searchable-Accordion-Lite---WPBakery-Page-Builder-Addon/README.md

 [Live Demo](https://projects.bluewindlab.net/wpplugin/usa_vc_addon/) | [Video Tutorials](https://youtu.be/iwqafe4AwL8) | [User Guide](https://projects.bluewindlab.net/wpplugin/usa_vc_addon/doc/) | [Pro Version](https://1.envato.market/usva-wp)

-<p>It's very easy to use.
+The plugin is easy to use.
 It comes with attractive responsive layout that can fit any kind of screen which gives the best user experience of your users.
-This addon provide you a great option to create responsive and animated accordions for your website.</p>
+This addon provide you a great option to create responsive and animated accordions for your website.

-<h3>Plugin Features:</h3>
+### Plugin Features:

 <ul>
 <li>Unlimited and multiple accordions in a single page.</li>